top of page

 Public Economics of Pollution

-Siyuan Hu, Robert D. Metcalfe, Joseph S. Shapiro, Fanyu Wang.
+Siyuan Hu, Robert D. Metcalfe, Fanyu Wang.
 Racial Equity and Community Health through Lead Water Service Line Replacement: Evidence from a Community-Led Randomized Trial in NYC.
-(In progress)
+(In Progress)

 Urban Economics of Pollution

 Mingxuan Fan, Corbett A. Grainger, Siyuan Hu.
 Behind the Concrete Curtain: Restrictive Zoning and Neighborhood Air Quality.
-(Draft available soon)
+(Working Paper)

 Life Cycle Assessment